laureny17/appreader-frontend/api-spec.md

 ### POST /api/ApplicationStorage/\_removeFlag

 **Description:** Remove flag from an application (admin action).
-This endpoint removes the actual red flags from the ReviewRecords system.
+This endpoint removes the actual red flags from the ReviewRecords system. **NOTE: This method starts with `_` and is treated as a query by the engine, so it remains included (passthrough).
+The concept verifies authorization.**

 **Requirements:**